zytric/raj/_posts/2020-06-22-hacking-cc.md

 If this hash isn't valid the server will send a "report_desync" command and report the current state to the server including the game.items.
 The game will be over and you will get a message saying:
 ´Your game has gone out of sync with the other player.
 The administrator has been notified and he will review your game as soon as possible.´

 Is people acutally still playing this game?
 Yes.
-Sometimes it takes a couple of minutes to find an opponent.
+It takes a couple of minutes to find an opponent but people still play.